ivaquero/matlab-geodesy/README.md

 Specific operations are to open the `test.m` file with MALTAB, click `Editor` -> click `Run`

 After testing, the accuracy of the transformation functions in the current toolbox is > 96%

-## Attention

-- Order of parameter input and output
-- Difference in accuracy;
-- Dotted line in the schematic diagram indicates indirect transformation, which may cause cumulative errors;

 ## Function List